-^a Unstable explosives are those which are thermally unstable and/or too sensitive for normal handling, transport and use.
+Unstable explosives are those which are thermally unstable and/or too sensitive for normal handling and use.
 Special precautions are necessary.

-^b This comprises substances, mixtures and articles which are manufactured with a view to producing a practical, explosive or pyrotechnic effect.
+This comprises substances, mixtures and articles which are manufactured with a view to producing a practical, explosive or pyrotechnic effect.

-NOTE 1: Explosive substances or mixtures in packaged form and articles may be classified under divisions 1.1 to 1.6 and, for some regulatory purposes, are further subdivided into compatibility groups A to S to distinguish technical requirements (see UN Recommendations on the Transport of Dangerous Goods, Model Regulations, Chapter 2.1).

-NOTE 2: Some explosive substances and mixtures are wetted with water or alcohols or diluted with other substances to suppress their explosives properties.
-They may be treated differently from explosive substances and mixtures (as desensitized explosives) for some regulatory purposes (e.g. transport).

-NOTE 3: For classification tests on solid substances or mixtures, the tests should be performed on the substance or mixture as presented.
+- NOTE 1: Explosive substances or mixtures in packaged form and articles may be classified under divisions 1.1 to 1.6 and, for some regulatory purposes, are further subdivided into compatibility groups A to S to distinguish technical requirements (see UN Recommendations on the Transport of Dangerous Goods, Model Regulations, Chapter 2.1). - NOTE 2: Some explosive substances and mixtures are wetted with water or alcohols or diluted with other substances to suppress their explosives properties.
+They may be treated differently from explosive substances and mixtures (as desensitised explosives) for some regulatory purposes (e.g. transport). - NOTE 3: For classification tests on solid substances or mixtures, the tests should be performed on the substance or mixture as presented.
 If for example, for the purposes of supply or transport, the same chemical is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance or mixture must also be tested in the new form.

-General and specific considerations concerning labelling requirements are provided in Hazard communication: Labelling (Chapter 1.4).
+General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.4).
 Annex 2 contains summary tables about classification and labelling.
 Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.

-Unstable Explosive Division 1.1 Division 1.2 Division 1.3 Division 1.4 Division 1.5 Division 1.6 Symbol Exploding bomb Exploding bomb Exploding bomb Exploding bomb Exploding bomb; or 1.4 on orange background ^a 1.5 on orange background ^a 1.6 on orange background ^a Signal word Danger Danger Danger Danger Warning Danger No signal word Hazard statement atementExplosivemassseverefirexplosionprojectionprojectionprojectionhazardhazardprojection Explosive; fire, blast or projection hazard.
-Fire or projection hazard May mass explode in fire No hazard statement
+Division 1.1 Division 1.2 Division 1.3 Division 1.4 Division 1.5 Division 1.6 Symbol Exploding bomb Exploding bomb Exploding bomb 1.4 on orange background ^a 1.5 on orange background ^a 1.6 on orange background ^a Signal word Danger Danger Danger Warning Warning No signal word Hazard statement Explosive; mass explosion hazard Explosive; severe projection hazard Explosive; fire, blast or projection hazard.
+Fire or projection hazard May explode in fire No hazard statement